satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 #### Example of injection

-Let's imagine that we give users the ability to protect their social media groups from spam comments, and we have given them the ability to add their own regular expressions to filter messages.
+Let's imagine that we give users the ability to protect their social media groups from spam comments by giving them the ability to add their own regular expressions to filter messages.

-If an attacker adds such an “evil” regular expression, and writes a post with a lot of backtracking, it will cause the processing flow to stall.
+If an attacker adds a regular but malicious expression, and writes a post with a lot of backtracking, it will cause the processing flow to stall.

 #### Mitigation

 The easiest and most effective way to defend against this attack is to limit the **time** of execution of the regular expression.
 This is done simply by running the validation process in a separate thread (or virtual thread) and specifying the operation timeout.

-The [Netryx Armor](https://github.com/OWASP/www-project-netryx) validator is resistant to this type of attack.
+The [OWASP Netryx Armor](https://github.com/OWASP/www-project-netryx) validator is resistant to this type of attack.

 ## Access Control

-Access control primarily involves **authenticating** the user (simply put, identifying **who** has the access) and **authorizing** them (whether they have the right to access us). **Broken Access Control** is the top 1 vulnerability that is found in applications in one way or another.
+Access control primarily involves **authenticating** the user (simply put, identifying **who** has the access) and **authorizing** them (whether they have the right to access us). **Broken Access Control** is the top #1 vulnerability that is found in applications in one way or another.

 Before we look at the types of access controls, let's first establish one important rule: **All endpoints must be protected out of the box, and public endpoints must be explicitly specified, not the other way around**.